Trusted

 PoS blockchains use staking to validate new transactions on the blockchain.

 Staking typically involves locking your crypto funds, akin to a crypto savings account, and necessitates an investment in cryptocurrency.
-This process not only helps secure the network but also enables you to earn passive income.
+In many cases, staking mechanisms will slash your crypto funds if you behave maliciously against the blockchain network.

 Each liquidity pool, including those involving stablecoins, comes with its own conditions and APYs (Annual Percentage Yields), which represent the annual income potential for that specific pool.
 It’s important to note the conditions of a liquidity pool before staking, as they may vary in terms of fixed timeframes or offer different APYs compared to others.